Skip to content

 Given that we, as parents/carers, are the ones supervising internet access at home, this should not be particularly difficult for us.

-UNKNOWN: If we remember, we can trust a device (so don't ask for 2FA/MFA) after it has first been authenticated, and indeed, trust the browser; therefore, we are only going to ask for MFA every 12 months and any time the account is used on a non-school device, where it has not previously been authenticated.
+UNKNOWN: Remembering we can trust a device (so not to ask for 2FA/MFA) after it has first authenticated, and indeed, trust the browser; we need only ask for MFA every 12 months and then any time the account authenticates on a new device.

-In most cases, student accounts are created from entries from within the school management system (e.g. SIMS) and thus, along with the parent's email address, can be auto-configured within the system; therefore, all the MFA details can be pre-configured (Primary School) or, on the first day of term, when individual credentials are provided to students where, on first logon, they can set up their mobile for MFA (Secondary School etc), before the introduction of Yonda-Pouches and no-mobiles within the school environment.
+In most cases, student accounts are provisioned from entries from within the school management system (e.g. SIMS) and, thus, using other details, such as the parent's email address, can be auto-configured within the system; therefore, all the MFA details can be pre-configured (Primary School) or, on the first day of term, when student credentials are provided for access to their school account, where, on first logon, they can set up their mobile for MFA (Secondary School etc), before the introduction of Yonda-Pouches and a no-mobile policy within the school environment.

 Where Available

-If your cloud application supports MFA via any of the options listed below, you must enable and deliver the option that is most sensible for your environment.
+Where a cloud application supports MFA via any of the options listed below, it must be enabled using a suitable option for your specific environment.

-This requirement applies regardless of any associated cost—it is not an option; it is a requirement, and you will not be able to pass a Cyber Essentials Plus assessment if, during the assessment, it is identified that your cloud service supports an option below and has not been enabled.
+This requirement applies regardless of any associated cost—it is not an option; it is a requirement, and you will not be able to pass a Cyber Essentials Plus (after April 2026, Cyber Essentials Basic as well) assessment if, during the assessment, it is identified that your cloud service supports an option below and has not been enabled.